saurav193/capstone_BIBA/README.md

     - `tidyverse` == 1.3.0

 ## Note
 The `mds` and `mds_<name>` branches contain work on the UBC-specific deliverables.
-These files in these branches are not directly relevant to our final data product.
+The files in these branches are not directly relevant to our final data product.